simmi30/lnd1/docs/recovery.md

 DESCRIPTION:

-  Allows a user to restore a Static Channel Backup (SCB) that was obtained either via the exportchanbackup command, or from lnd's automatically managed channel.backup file.
+  Allows a user to restore a Static Channel Backup (SCB) that was obtained either via the exportchanbackup command, or from broln's automatically managed channel.backup file.
 This command should be used if a user is attempting to restore a channel due to data loss on a running node restored with the same seed as the node that created the